 Street Vendors vs. Restaurants

-Food trucks have become quite the craze lately and you can get high-quality meals for a fraction of the cost.
-Many well know chef’s or restaurants will have their own food trucks that can be found at outdoor festivals or just along popular streets on the weekends.
+Food trucks have become quite the craze lately, and you can get high-quality meals for a fraction of the cost.
+Many well-known chefs or restaurants will have their own food trucks that can be found at outdoor festivals or just along popular streets on the weekends.
 You’ll eat well and still have money left over.

 Those points that you earn while traveling are not just for flights.
 Car rentals, discounted meal tickets, and many other offers are available through your airline website.
 Check out the dozens of ways to spend your miles other than on airline tickets.

-Everyone loves cheap travel and it is becoming easier to find great deals on trips all around the world.
+Traveling on a budget is becoming easier with many great deals on trips all around the world.
 Many travel sites will offer discounts when you bundle airfare, hotel, and car.
 Expedia, Kayak, Travelocity, and Priceline are all great sites for finding great deals.
 Check out Groupon as well.
 I’ve personally found several vacation packages under $1,000 to places like Greece, Australia, and New Zealand!